matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/8 Test First Approaches.md

 ### Test-Driven Development (TDD)
 * Develop code guided by automated test cases
-* Mainly on unit level and code-focused - can also be on system/integration level
+* Mainly on unit level & code-focused - can also be on system/integration level
 * Helps developers focus on clearly expected results
-* Tests are automated and used in CI
+* Tests are automated & used in CI

 ### Acceptance Test-Driven Development (ATDD)
-* Acceptance criteria and tests are defined during the creation of user stories
+* Acceptance criteria & tests are defined during the creation of user stories
-* Encourages collaboration amongst business, developer and tester
+* Encourages collaboration amongst business, developer & tester
-* Every stakeholder should understand how the software component has to behave and what is needed to ensure this behaviour
+* Every stakeholder should understand how the software component has to behave & what is needed to ensure this behaviour
 * ATDD creates reusable tests for regression testing
-* Tools support creation and execution of tests (often in the CI process)
+* Tools support creation & execution of tests (often in the CI process)
-* Tools can connect to data and service layers of the application (enabling execution on system or acceptance levels)
+* Tools can connect to data & service layers of the application (enabling execution on system or acceptance levels)
-* ATDD allows quick resolution of defects and validation of feature behaviour
+* ATDD allows quick resolution of defects & validation of feature behaviour
 * Helps determine if the acceptance criteria are met for the feature

 **Is the code doing what it is supposed to do?**